 Through my medical practice and training, I've come to understand that everything in health is multifactorial.
 To receive the greatest benefits, nutrition should be combined with exercise and mental health.
 None of these things can stand alone.
 To keep it simple, though, I recommend the Mediterranean diet and daily moderate exercise to support libido and overall health.

-Still, if you suffer from sexual dysfunction or an especially low libido, you may want to consider increasing your consumption of specific foods that have been shown to bolster the hormonal and vascular systems associated with sexual function and drive.
+Those who suffer from sexual dysfunction, or an especially low libido, may benefit from adding specific foods to their diet.
+These five foods have been shown to bolster hormonal and vascular systems associated with sexual functioning.

 2. Wild Salmon

-The omega-3 fatty acids found in wild salmon support vascular health and improve circulation for sexual function.
-They also increase blood flow to the brain, supporting feelings of well-being and relaxation—the state of mind most conducive to a roll in the hay.
+Similar to avocados, the omega-3 fatty acids found in wild salmon support vascular health and improve circulation, which can benefit sexual function.
+They also support brain health by increasing blood flow to the brain.
+This can increase feelings of well-being and relaxation—the state of mind most conducive to sexual intimacy.